Opry Mills: 2007–2018: Simon Property Group

+2010 Tennessee flood damage

-Opry Mills temporarily closed in May 2010 after the water from the 2010 Tennessee floods reached as high as 10 feet inside the mall.
-The entire property was remediated.
-In September 2010, restoration work was halted while litigation over insurance claims played out in court, and many of the mall's retailers sought locations elsewhere in the area, either permanently or until the mall was restored and reopened.
-The initial reopening date was set for August 2011, but that self-imposed deadline was not met due to the litigation.
-There was speculation that Simon Malls might not reopen the mall at all, due to the company's decision to stop renovations to the mall during litigation.
-Simon Malls denied that it had plans to close the mall temporarily.
+Opry Mills temporarily closed in May 2010 after the water from the Tennessee floods reached as high as 10 ft inside the mall.
+The entire property had to undergo environmental remediation.
+In September of that year, restoration work was halted while litigation over insurance claims played out in court, and many of the mall's retailers sought locations elsewhere in the area, either permanently or until the mall was restored and reopened.
+Notably, in March 2011 and November 2011, it was announced that Barnes & Noble Booksellers and Borders Bookstore would not reopen.
+B&N terminated its lease, and Borders went defunct in the U.S. The initial reopening date was set for August 2011, but that self-imposed deadline was not met due to the litigation.
+The architect for the mall's reconstruction was also Cooper Carry.

-On April 12, 2011, mall officials announced that a financing deal had been reached to resume reconstruction of Opry Mills, and the mall reopened on March 29, 2012, after two years of repairs, with some of the anchor retailers opening sooner.
+On April 12, 2011, mall officials announced that a financing deal had been reached to resume reconstruction of Opry Mills.
+In March 2012, Simon Property Group acquired full control of the property's management by buying out Farallon's stake in the Mills portfolio for $1.5 billion.
+The mall reopened on March 29, 2012, after two years of repairs, with some of the anchor retailers opening sooner.
 The property was given a facelift during the remediation and a modern relaunch campaign, including a new and modernized logomark, featured upon its reopening.
+The reopening also included a reorganization of the tenant mix and neighborhoods, converting them into "themed zones" that included Fashion, Children's, and Entertainment.

-The mall owners had been awarded $200 million in insurance coverage from the flood, but in 2018 the Tennessee Supreme Court let stand a lower court's ruling that stripped $150 million of that coverage, as the mall had been built in a known flood zone.
+Simon Property Group had been awarded $200 million in insurance coverage from the flood, but in May 2018, the Tennessee Supreme Court let stand a lower court's ruling that stripped $150 million of that coverage, as the mall had been built in a known flood zone.

+2019–present

+In October 2019, new stores arrived, including Vans Outlet, Helzberg Diamonds Outlet, Samsonite Outlet and Popeyes Louisiana Kitchen.
+In March 2020, all Simon properties in the U.S., including Opry Mills, closed temporarily due to the COVID-19 pandemic.
+The mall reopened two months later under strict social distancing restrictions, while also celebrating its 20th anniversary.
+In September 2020, it was announced that Bed Bath & Beyond would close permanently at the end of the year.

+In late December 2025, Fit2 Run (first location in Tennessee), JD Sports, Pono, and Royal Diamonds (first location in Nashville) opened at Opry Mills, and the mall's Boot Barn was expanded.
+The Steve Madden store was remodeled.
+Tennessee's first Slick City Action Park opened at the mall in late January 2026, alongside AJ's Restaurant.
+Karl Lagerfeld and OFFLINE by Aerie would open at the mall in April and May 2026, respectively.